gbrieven16/oneShotLearning/README.md

 ### Classification

-To perform the face recognition task, 2 main components are defined:
+To perform the **face recognition task**, 2 main components are defined:
 - a gallery composing of identitied face
 - a set of probes where the target is getting the identity of each them

-To do so, for a given probe, its feature representation is derived, after being propagated through the Siamese Network defined below, and compared to the ones of each instance of each person in the gallery.
-After that, the identities in the gallery can be ranked according to the degree of similarity evaluated over the comparison process and the top identity is predicted and assigned to the probe.
+To do so, for a given probe, its feature representation is derived, after being propagated through the Siamese Network, and compared to the ones of each instance of each person in the gallery.
+After that, the identities in the gallery can be **ranked according to the degree of similarity** evaluated over the comparison process and the top identity is predicted and assigned to the probe.
 This is implemented in *FaceRecognition.py*.